ferhatatagun/ferhatatagun/README.md

 # 💫 About Me:
-Hi 👋, I'm Ferhat<br><br>I am a constantly improving software developer living in Turkey/Istanbul, working as a Frontend Developer within Netmera.
+Hi 👋, I'm Ferhat<br><br>I am a constantly improving software developer living in Turkey/Istanbul, working as a Frontend Developer within HangiKredi.
 I love being a part of the development of web technologies.

 ## 🌐 Socials: